paradoxe35/nginxpm-operator/README.md

       hostPort: 80

   # Uncomment and modify the following sections as needed
+  # bindExisting: true
   # blockExploits: true
   # websocketSupport: true
   # cachingEnabled: false

   # Access List
   # accessList:
-  #   remoteId: 12
-  #   name: admin-access
+  #   name: admin-access # Access list resource
+  #   namespace: default
+  #   accessListId: 1 # if you know the accessList id of an existing accessList in the nginx-proxy-manager instance (optional)

   # Enable ssl here
   # ssl: